-The description of the Company's businesses is as of September 30, 1995, unless otherwise noted.
-Information regarding the revenues and operating profits of the Company's business segments and geographic areas appears on pages 15 and F-19 and F-20 of this Report.
+The description of the Company's businesses is as of September 30, 1996, unless otherwise noted.
+Information regarding the revenues and operating profits of the Company's business segments and geographic areas appears on pages 19 and 38 and 39 of the Company's Annual Report to Stockholders for fiscal year 1996 ("Annual Report") which are incorporated herein by reference.